annaesvensson/yellow-feed/README.md

 ## How to customise a feed

 If you don't want to list the entire website in a feed, you can use different filters to customise a feed.
-The `author:` filter shows pages by a specific author.
-The `language:` filter shows pages in a specific language.
-The `tag:` filter shows pages with a specific tag.
-The `folder:` shows finds pages in a specific folder.
+You can also change the definition of recent changes on your website.
+To make a blog feed open file `system/extensions/yellow-system.ini` and change `FeedRecentChanges: blog`.
+To make a wiki feed change `FeedRecentChanges: wiki, wiki-start`.

 ## Examples